stro/annealer/README.md

 Use a provided coil guide to make a coil out of 1/8" copper tube.

-Put M4 bolts into all slots in 3D-printed parts and use hot glue to fix them in place.
+Put M4 nuts into all slots in 3D-printed parts and use hot glue to fix them in place.
 It's not really necessary but it will make assembling much faster and problem-free.

 Assemble!
 (I may provide more detailed instructions later)